ykachube/aws-list/README.md

 ### Feature Flags

 There are some features, which are quite opinionated.
-To make those work for everyone, *aws-nuke* has flags to manually enable those features.
+To make those work for everyone, *aws-list* has flags to manually enable those features.
 These can be configured on the root-level of the config, like this:

 ```yaml